alexanderkotsev/gp-ogc-api-features/tg.md

 **TEST**

 1. Issue an HTTP GET request to {root}/collections.
-2. Validate that at least one of the links returned in the response has `rel` link parameter `enclosure` (REQ003).
+2. Validate that at least one of the links returned in the response has `rel` link parameter `enclosure`.
 3. For each of the links returned in the response having a `rel` link parameter equal to `enclosure`, issue an HTTP HEAD request to the path given in the `href` link parameter of that link.
 4. For each of the responses:
     - If the HTTP status code is 405 (Method Not Allowed), the test verdict is inclusive.